Mathys Tel: Rennes

 A former youth academy player of Paris FC, Tel joined Rennes in 2020.
 He made his professional debut on 15 August 2021 in a 1–1 league draw against Brest.
 His debut at 16 years and 110 days made him the youngest player to appear in an official match for Rennes, a record which was previously held by Eduardo Camavinga.

 Bayern Munich

+2022–23: Debut season

-On 26 July 2022, Tel signed for Bundesliga club Bayern Munich on a five-year contract.
+On 26 July 2022, Tel signed for Bundesliga club Bayern Munich on a four-year contract.
 The transfer fee paid to Rennes was of €28.5 million, bonuses included.
 On 31 August 2022, he scored his first goal in a 5–0 win over Viktoria Köln in the DFB-Pokal, to become the youngest goalscorer for the club in a competitive match, aged 17 years and 126 days.
 He scored his first Bundesliga goal in a 2–2 draw against Stuttgart on 10 September 2022, to be the youngest scorer for the club in that competition.

+2023–24 season

+On 2 September 2023, he scored a late winner in a 2–1 away victory over Borussia Mönchengladbach, which ended a five-match winless streak against them.
+On 20 September, he scored his first Champions League goal in the second minute of stoppage time to secure a 4–3 win over Manchester United.
+On 3 October, he scored the winning goal in a 2–1 away victory over Copenhagen in his second consecutive Champions League match of the season.
+On 6 March 2024, he extended his contract at the club until 2029.

+2024–25: Limited playtime and loan to Tottenham Hotspur

+Tel struggled for game time under coach Vincent Kompany at Bayern, making just two Bundesliga starts.
+On 3 February 2025, he was loaned to Premier League club Tottenham Hotspur for the remainder of the 2024–25 season, with an option of a permanent transfer for a reported fee of £50m in summer.
+On 9 February, he scored his first goal for Tottenham in the stoppage time of a 2–1 away defeat against Aston Villa in the FA Cup.
+Two months later, on 6 April, he netted his maiden Premier League goal from a penalty in a 3–1 victory over Southampton.
+Tel also made 5 appearances for Tottenham in the 2024–25 UEFA Europa League and helped them win the competition, breaking a 17-year trophy drought for the club.

+Tottenham Hotspur

+On 15 June 2025, Tottenham confirmed the permanent signing of Tel from Bayern, on a deal running until 2031, for a reported fee of £30 million.
+In September of that year, he was among the players omitted from the team's 2025–26 Champions League roster.

+In October, he scored his first goal of the 25-26 Premier League season in a 2-1 win over Leeds.